-The Art of M&A® Executing Integration for Maximum Results – Online with M&A Direct℠: Online / March 2022
+The Art of M&A® Executing Integration for Maximum Results: Live-Online with M&A Direct℠: Online / March 2022

 No matter how compelling the deal strategy or synergies, M&A success is heavily dependent on your ability to execute well amidst complexity.
 This workshop highlights essential executive and IMO roles, responsibilities, decisions, and milestones throughout the entire M&A lifecycle framework.

-Based on and adapted from our premier three-day on-site workshops, this ONLINE training workshop will help you and your organization lead, plan, launch, and execute a successful M&A integration program from start to finish.
+Based on and adapted from our premier three-day in-person workshops, this Live-Online training session will help you and your organization lead, plan, launch, and execute a successful M&A integration program from start to finish.

 Each day’s session provides an overview of essential learning, processes, and best practices necessary for key business leaders and the integration program management team.
 The course offers open forum discussions, Q&A, workout exercises, case examples, and virtual small group break-out assignments to help you identify and apply fundamental principles, practices, and practical applications for your use back on the job.